 The Whistleblowing Directive requires Member States to implement legislation obliging all companies with 50 or more workers to: (i) put in place appropriate reporting channels to enable those workers to report breaches of EU law; and (ii) ensure that those making whistleblowing reports are legally protected against retaliation for having done so.

-Whilst December 2021 may still feel like a long way off, international businesses (particularly those with operations in a large number of EU jurisdictions, where the time needed to agree changes to policies and then translate these can be significant) can avoid a last-minute rush to compliance by preparing now to:
+With a handful of countries now providing more clarity on local implementing legislation, international businesses (particularly those with operations in a large number of EU jurisdictions, where the time needed to agree changes to policies and then translate these can be significant) should be:

 Key areas to address will be ensuring that: